 The staff (like all Santome staff) was friendly yet professional.
 He did come over to help the kids fill the water pump so they could pump to their heart’s content, but other than that he didn’t interfere and the kids were able to run amok.
 Not just my kids for the record!
 Despite it being a museum it is not stuffy, if you’ll pardon the pun, and kids can relax and have fun both in the house (museum) and grounds.

-Filling the outdoor pump was one of the four highlights of the visit for them.
+Filling the outdoor pump was one of the four highlights of the visit to the storytelling museum for my kids.
 The other three were the foot spa, the Showa period toys you can play with and the top of their list: the kamishibai.
 The well and pump are in the garden, as you might expect, where there is also a watermill and performance stage.
-This is where the foot spa is too, tucked away in a corner.
+Furthermore, this is where the foot spa is too, tucked away in a corner.
 The foot spa typically closes an hour before the rest of the village.
 They leave out clean towels for you to use freely to wipe your feet after the very relaxing (and very popular) spa.

 On one end of the garden is a shed with showa, taisho and even meiji period paraphernalia .
-There is such a mishmash of antiques on display including the 3 wheeled yellow van pictured, reminiscent of Del Boy’s iconic Reliant Regal in Only Fools and Horses, has become somewhat a symbol of the museum.
+In addition, there is such a mishmash of antiques on display.
+Including for example, the 3 wheeled yellow van pictured, reminiscent of Del Boy’s iconic Reliant Regal in Only Fools and Horses.
+The 3 wheeled van has become somewhat a symbol of the museum, on Instagram anyway.

 Kunogi no Mori Environmental School